34-19-5 (.650) mark over past three seasons

 Iowa Conference tri-coach of the year--2012

-Former Central College standout Mike Kobylinski is entering his third year as the school's women's soccer coach.
+Former Central College standout Mike Kobylinski is entering his fourth year as the school's women's soccer coach.

 Kobylinski, a 2003 Central grad, served as executive director and director of coaching for the Little Illini Soccer Club in Champaign, Ill. from 2005-11.
 He also served as assistant women’s soccer coach at Parkland College (Ill.) in 2010.